rettigd/vuex-simple-state/README.md

 <input v-state="'module.customer.email'">

-// Make the store state you are bound to responsive to a data element or computed field ...
+// Make the store state you are bound to reactive to a data element or computed field ...
 <input v-state="myDataElement">
 ...